Ridge Debates

 Spreading

 You can speak at a moderate speed.
 I will not pretend that I know what you are saying.
-If you are not clear I will put down my pen.
+If you are not clear I will let you know.
 I will say clear three times then stop flowing.

 - “Slow” means you’re going to fast